mrsimonemms/mrsimonemms/README.md

 # Hi there, I'm Simon 👋

-I'm a Cloud Native engineer currently working on the Delivery and Operations Experience Team at [Gitpod](https://www.gitpod.io).
+I'm a Cloud Native engineer currently working as a Principal Platform Engineer at [CTS](https://www.cts.co).
 I'm also a mentor at the [School of Code](https://www.schoolofcode.co.uk).
 I'm based in the beautiful county of [Shropshire](https://en.wikipedia.org/wiki/Shropshire) in the [English Midlands](https://en.wikipedia.org/wiki/Midlands).

 I'm a comedy nerd who once got a thumbs up from [Barry Cryer](https://en.wikipedia.org/wiki/Barry_Cryer).
 I keep bees, love being outside in my garden and enjoy tinkering in my workshop.